philchuang/spacesimcontrolmanager/readme.md

 ### Back up the Star Citizen actionmaps.xml

-Makes a local copy of the Star Citizen actionmaps.xml which can be restored later.
+Makes a local copy of the Star Citizen actionmaps.xml, which can be restored later.

 ```text
 > SSCM.exe sc backup